 Creating this piece was both absolute joy and hair-ripping frustration.

 It was quite some time since I last worked in Unreal Engine, updating myself through videos and forums helped a lot and after some experimentation, failure and success I quickly got a hand of the node system to a point where I could make use my new knowledge.

 I decided to create at least 3 different objects I could active using a button.
 Drawbridges and platforms which were triggered using panels located either beside or hidden away from the player and interactable chests.
 The bridges were really fun to make and required a lot of testing to make them work as intended.

-The Chests where made by toggling between visibility of one closed and one open chest.
+The Chests where made by toggling between the visibility of one closed and one open chest.
 I also added 2 bright effects from the Inifinty effects pack to give some effect when opening them and hide the shifting of models.